The Massive Flat Space Limit of Cosmological Correlators: The Massive Flat-Space Limit

 As argued earlier, in the large-mass limit, the contributions from non-time-ordered propagators, which correspond to mixed terms connecting the upper and lower branches of the Schwinger-Keldysh contour, become exponentially small.
 This suppression arises from the rapid oscillatory behavior of the Wightman functions in the heavy-mass regime.
 Consequently, the dominant contributions to the effective action and resulting correlators are well-approximated by terms constructed solely from time-ordered propagators and their complex conjugates.
 Under these assumptions, the in-out path integral is adequate for computing the effective action, with interactions governed by time-ordered Feynman propagators, thereby simplifying the analysis.

 The in-out effective action is expressed as:

 where $\sigma$ is the heavy field, and $\phi$ denotes the light degrees of freedom.

-Typically, to compute correlation functions of $\phi(x)$ at sufficiently large separations, $S_{\text{eff}}$ is expressed as a sum of local operators involving $\phi$ and its derivatives, organized by an increasing number of derivatives.
+Typically, to compute correlation functions of $\phi(x)$ at sufficiently large separations, $S_{\text{eff}}$ is expressed as a sum over a series of \textit{local} operators.
 However, as we will show below, in our case, the spatial derivatives are not small compared to the mass of $\sigma$.
-As a result, $S_{\text{eff}}$ must be treated as a non-local effective action (see also \cite{Baumann:2011nk,Achucarro:2012sm,Achucarro:2012yr,Jazayeri:2023kji}).
+As a result, $S_{\text{eff}}$ must be regarded as a non-local effective action (see also \cite{Baumann:2011nk,Achucarro:2012sm,Achucarro:2012yr,Jazayeri:2023kji}).

 We will divide the proof into two.
 First, we show that for very heavy fields, the Feynman propagator can be expressed in terms of the flat-space propagator up to curvature corrections suppressed by powers of $H/m$.
-Second, we demonstrate that in the MFS limit, interaction vertices can be explicitly made local in time while maintaining non-locality in space.
+Second, we demonstrate that in the MFS limit, vertices can be explicitly made local in time while maintaining non-locality in space.

 Let us start by computing the Wilsonian in-out effective action.
 Since the fields $\phi$ and $\sigma$ are weakly coupled, the path integral in Eq.\,\eqref{intout} can be evaluated perturbatively.
-For simplicity, we focus on the case where all interaction vertices are polynomial and of the form $\phi^n \sigma^m$, without derivatives.
-Extending the proof to include derivative interactions is straightforward and does not alter the core arguments.
+For simplicity, we focus on the case where all vertices are polynomial and of the form $\phi^n \sigma^m$, without derivatives.
+Extending the proof to include vertices with derivatives is straightforward and does not alter the core arguments.

-A connected Feynman diagram with $n$ external legs and $\cV$ vertices, connected exclusively by heavy internal lines, contributes to the effective action a term of the schematic form:
+A connected graph with $n$ external legs and $\cV$ vertices, connected exclusively by heavy internal lines, contributes to the effective action a term of the schematic form:

 where $r\leq \cV$ is the number of vertices attached to the external fields, $\lambda_a$'s are the coupling constants, $t_a (a=1,\dots r)$ is the number of external legs attached to the $\cV$-th vertex (the total number of external legs is then $n=\sum_{i=1}^\cV t_a$), and $\Delta_F$ is the Feynman propagator in curved space attributed to the scalar $\sigma$, namely